welpo/git-sumi/website/docs/index.md

 Edit the default configuration (`sumi.toml`) to your liking.
 Check out the [examples](/docs/examples) for some ideas.

-To use git-**sumi**, you can either use it directly from the command line or set up a Git hook.
+You can either use git-**sumi** directly from the command line or set up a Git hook.

 ### Git hook